 When it comes to floor sanding and polishing, this process must be performed very carefully.
 Engineered floors have a hardwood veneer that is relatively thin, and excessive sanding can ruin the floor and cause more damage!
 Sanding can be done on your entire floor, and afterwards you are able to change the finish of it, but this is very tricky work.
 Contact a contractor for a quote to keep potential damage costs down and ensure that your existing wooden flooring is maintained and will last you for years.

 Costs for Timber Flooring in Melbourne

 Plain hardwood flooring can cost a fortune.
 Prices are generally per square metre and will vary based on what specific product you’re looking for (e.g. solid wood vs engineered timber flooring) and even the wood type.
 Engineered wooden flooring can be an economical choice for your needs and style, if you are worried about your budget and you have the freedom to choose the look and hardwood veneer that best suits your needs, too.

 Be mindful of shoewear used in the house, use soft-bristled brooms and vacuum regularly to keep your floors free of dirt and debris.
 Weekly you should be wiping your floors with a microfiber cloth, definitely make sure that you keep moisture exposure to a minimum!

-When looking for Melbourne timber flooring that will not only be high quality but also has a team that offer great installation services, look no further than Kustom Timber!
+When looking for Melbourne timber flooring that will not only be high quality but also has a team that offers great installation services, look no further than Kustom Timber!
 Our experts are passionate about giving you the wooden flooring of your dreams and will work hard on ensuring that your timber floors help you achieve the aesthetic that you are wishing for.